Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at the Asia Clean Energy Summit, Deputy Minister of Trade and Industry Tan See Leng called the proposal an ambitious project, both in terms of scale and the distance between Australia and Singapore.

 “It will take time to implement the project.
-We hope to have it operational after 2035,” Dr. Tan said.
+We hope to have the project operational after 2035,” Dr. Tan said.

 Sun Cable is developing a $13.5 billion solar project in Australia.
 The Australia Asia Power Link will be the world's largest solar farm and battery storage facility.
 The company said the cables will be laid through Indonesian waters.